Looking for a decent community platform?

 When it comes to lesson content, you can include various building blocks like you would do with Notion for creating the content.

-Also Circle has automated transcriptions for videos improving content discoverability in lengthy videos.
+Also, Circle has automated transcriptions for videos improving content discoverability in lengthy videos.

 This feature allows users to search within videos and easily find relevant sections.